Chlordiazepoxide/clidinium (By mouth)

 Chlordiazepoxide (klor-dye-az-e-POX-ide), Clidinium (kli-DIN-ee-um)

-Treats stomach or bowel problems such as ulcers, irritable bowel syndrome, and enterocolitis.
+Treats stomach or bowel problems including ulcers, irritable bowel syndrome, and enterocolitis.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to chlordiazepoxide or clidinium, or if you have glaucoma or an enlarged prostate.
+Do not use it if you had an allergic reaction to chlordiazepoxide or clidinium, or if you have glaucoma, an enlarged prostate, or bladder problems (eg, blockage).

 How to Use This Medicine: